Kaffiend/electron-angular-ngrx/README.md

 # Mission
 The mission of this project is to provide a simple quick start seed that works with `@angular/cli` not against it or hacked around ejection of the underlying webpack.
 This is to hopefully keep this seed's build and development process easy to maintain and build on.

-I've taken an alternative approach to some of the issues plagued by angular electron seeds.
-This seed currently uses gulp and various tried and true packages such as `browserlink` to instead proxy the electron window, and the electron process is monitored with nodemon to restart its process on changes during live-reload development workflow.
+This seed takes a low impact approach to some of the issues plagued by angular electron seeds.
+This seed currently uses gulp and various, tried and true packages such as `browserlink` to instead proxy the electron window, and the electron process is monitored with nodemon to restart its process on changes during live-reload development workflow.

 This project requires Electron and Gulp-CLI.
 Typings are installed automatically.